sergio-garcia-clones/angular2-webpack2-typescript2/README.md

 ## Tech Stack
 The repo uses the following technologies:

-* Angular2 RC6
+* Angular 2.0.0
 * Webpack 2.1
-* Typescript 2.x
+* Typescript 2
-* Angular2 Material alpha 7-12
+* Angular2 Material alpha 8-1
 * Docker container for workflows
 * SASS for styling
 * Code checking with Tslint and Codelyzer